tiagoomendess/ScoreManager/README.md

 First c# project.
-The Idea is to have a score manager for OBS fotball streams.
-This brogram updates a text file with the score and time of the game.
+This is a score manager for OBS fotball streams.
+This program updates a text file with the score and time of the game.